Will the real St. Valentine please stand up?

+A priest who was imprisoned and beheaded is now celebrated each year with flowers, chocolates, and possibly, a few guilt trips.
 I think it offers us a little perspective.
 St. Valentine performed those marriages because he believed it was the right thing to do.
 He believed in marriage and, maybe, he believed in love.
 And he believed in those things deeply enough to risk his own life for them.

 What do you believe in?
 Whom do you love?
 Do you believe it so deeply, or love him or her so truly, that you would sacrifice yourself?

-Today, if there’s no one to send you flowers—if no one brings you chocolates or candy hearts – if the Hallmark card doesn’t land in your mailbox or on your kitchen table – I get it.
+Today, if there’s no one to send you flowers—if no one brings you chocolates or candy hearts, if the Hallmark card doesn’t land in your mailbox or on your kitchen table, I get it.
 I’ve been there.
 I know that no matter how much you don’t want to care, a tiny part of you still might.
 I still might.
-Married or single – no one is immune to it.
+Married or single, no one is immune to it.